 Trick or treating is the quintessential way to celebrate Halloween and Seattle has no shortage of ways to get out and get some candy.
-While most neighborhoods in Seattle have some level of trick or treating action going on, not all are best for kids roaming from door to door in search of candy—some have houses spread out too far, some simply have low participation, some may not feel safe enough.
-Check out Seattle’s best trick-or-treating neighborhoods, shopping centers and other areas!
+While most neighborhoods in Seattle have some level of trick or treating action going on, not all are ideal for kids roaming from door to door in search of candy—some have houses spread out too far, some simply have low participation, some may not feel safe enough.
+Check out Seattle’s best trick-or-treating neighborhoods, shopping centers, and other areas.

 Best Neighborhoods for Trick or Treating